 The Toyota Corolla represents a fine choice in the competitive family hatchback segment.
 It looks distinctive, has a high-quality cabin, it drives well and has the appeal of two different hybrid systems that help make it a very solid financial proposition.
-It can’t live with its best rivals for practicality or performance, but otherwise, the Corolla is a very well-rounded package, and well worth your consideration.
+The Corolla is a very well-rounded package, and well worth your consideration.

 Reasons to buy

 Running costs for a Toyota Corolla

 Compared to some non-hybrid rivals such as the Volkswagen Golf, Ford Focus and Honda Civic, the hybrid version of Corolla is expensive to buy when you match trims and power, thanks largely to the extra technology in the Toyota.

 But that reaps dividends when it comes to overall costs.
 Much better fuel economy, cheaper service, maintenance and repair bills and a superior resale value for the Toyota mean that we'd expect the Corolla to be considerably cheaper to run over several years.
 This is a car where it's really worth remembering that there's more to a car's cost than the purchase price.

 Toyota has an enviable reputation for reliability and years of excellent performance – as a manufacturer – in the Warranty Direct Reliability Index, which suggests the Corolla will be a dependable family run-around.
 One reason the company fits the often-criticised CVT gearbox to its hybrids, beyond the fuel-economy benefits, is that CVTs are highly dependable, with very few reported to go wrong.